php-fig/fig-standards/bylaws/004-psr-workflow.md

 thread on the Mailing List with the subject "[REVIEW] PSR-N: Title of the proposal".
 At this point, the proposal must be merged into the "master" branch of the [official PHP-FIG "fig-standards" repository][repo].

-> At this point, the author(s) transfer the ownership of the proposal to the sponsors.
+> At this point, the contributors(s) transfer the ownership of the proposal to the sponsors.
 This is to [prevent
-> the author(s) from blocking changes](https://groups.google.com/d/msg/php-fig/qHOrincccWk/HrjpQMAW4AsJ)
+> the contributors(s) from blocking changes](https://groups.google.com/d/msg/php-fig/qHOrincccWk/HrjpQMAW4AsJ)
 > that the other PHP-FIG members agree on.
 >
-> If the author(s) are not ready yet to pass ownership, they should continue working on the proposal and
+> If the contributors(s) are not ready yet to pass ownership, they should continue working on the proposal and
 > the meta document until they feel confident to do so.

 ### 2.3 Review

 The goal of the Review stage is to involve the majority of the PHP-FIG members in getting familiar with a proposal and to decide whether it is ready for an acceptance vote.
-At this stage the coordinator is in charge of any decisions to move the proposal forwards or backwards.
+At this stage the Coordinator is in charge of any decisions to move the proposal forwards or backwards.

 The goal is also *not necessarily* to have every PHP-FIG member agree with the approach chosen by the